 1) Find Out the Reason Why

-This means finding the reason your company exists and why you have created it in the first place, besides profit and money.
-This powerful statement can drive your company's plans for the future.
+This means finding the reason your company exists and why you created it in the first place, besides profit and money.
+This powerful statement can drive your company’s plans for the future.

-You could have started your company to improve community interaction and bring the world together, like Facebook; or you were willing to provide a computer on every desk and in every home, like Microsoft, or even create a better everyday life for people, Ikea.
+You could have started your company to improve community interaction and bring the world together, like Facebook, or you were willing to provide a computer on every desk and in every home, like Microsoft, or even create a better everyday life for people, Ikea.

 This reason why is presented by Simon Sinek, who emphasizes that the "why" influences the "how" (processes, tools, platforms, and people) and "what" (products and services).